-The most important tool for a serious woodworker is the workbench.
+The most important tool for any woodworker is the workbench.
 A workbench needs to be sturdy enough for heavy planing and provide the

 ability to secure various odd shaped parts securely to it’s surface.
 The 18th century craftsman, Andre Jacque Roubo produced an extensive set of books chronicling his vast woodworking knowledge.
 From these books comes the Roubo bench.
 We will construct our bench based on Roubo’s design.
-We will incorporate a shuttle vise, a full height leg vise, a sliding dead man hold, and full rows of hold fasts on a split top bench.
-The bench will be constructed of hard maple and will weigh upwards of 200 lbs.
+We will incorporate a tail vise, a full height leg vise, a sliding dead man hold, and full rows of hold fasts on a split top bench.
+The bench will be constructed of hard maple.

 Cost: $750.00 plus materials.